lwjohnst86/nefa-code/doc/manuscript.md

 - Fax number:
 - Email: anthony.hanley@utoronto.ca

-Word count: 3543 / 4000
+Word count: 3569 / 4000

 Table and figure count: 3 / 4

 <!-- Reference limit / 40 -->

 # Abstract
-250 / 250 words
+249 / 250 words

-Objective: Our aim was to determine the longitudinal associations of individual non-esterified fatty acid (NEFA) species on changes in insulin sensitivity and beta-cell function over 6 years in a cohort of individuals who are at-risk for diabetes.
+Objective: Our aim was to determine the longitudinal associations of individual non-esterified fatty acids (NEFA) on changes in insulin sensitivity (IS) and beta-cell function over 6 years in a cohort of individuals who are at-risk for diabetes.

 Research Design and Methods: In the PROMISE cohort, 477 participants had serum NEFA measured at the baseline visit and who had completed an OGTT at 3 time points over 6 years.
 Outcome variables were calculated using the OGTT values.
-Insulin sensitivity was assessed using 1/HOMA-IR and the Matsuda index (ISI), while beta-cell function was assessed using the Insulinogenic index over HOMA-IR (IGI/IR) and the Insulin Secretion-Sensitivity Index-2 (ISSI-2).
-Generalized estimating equations was used, adjusting for time, waist, sex, ethnicity, age, ALT, alcohol intake, physical activity, and family history of diabetes.
-NEFA were analyzed as both a concentration and as a proportion of the total fraction.
+IS was assessed using 1/HOMA-IR and the Matsuda index, while beta-cell function was assessed using the Insulinogenic index over HOMA-IR (IGI/IR) and the Insulin Secretion-Sensitivity Index-2 (ISSI-2).
+Generalized estimating equations were used, adjusting for time, waist, sex, ethnicity, age, ALT, alcohol intake, physical activity, and family history of diabetes.
+NEFA were analyzed as both concentrations and proportions (mol%) of the total fraction.

-Results: Insulin sensitivity and beta-cell function declined by 14-27% while BMI did not change over the 6-years.
-Total NEFA, 16:0, 18:1n-9, and 18:2n-6 as concentrations had negative associations with IGI/IR and ISSI-2.
-These four NEFA variables had similar magnitudes of association, predicting between 4-8% lower IGI/IR and ISSI-2 over the 6 years.
-No associations were seen for 1/HOMA-IR or ISI, nor were any associations seen for the mol% data.
+Results: IS and beta-cell function declined by 14-27% while BMI did not significantly change over 6 years of follow-up.
+Total NEFA, 16:0, 18:1n-9, and 18:2n-6 as concentrations had significant negative associations with IGI/IR and ISSI-2, predicting between 4-8% lower IGI/IR and ISSI-2 over the 6 years.
+However, individual NEFA modeled as mol% showed no associations with these outcomes.
+Total and individual NEFA were not associated with IS measures.

-Conclusions: Total NEFA was a strong predictor for lower beta-cell function over 6 years.
-Our results suggest that association with beta-cell function is due to the absolute size of the serum NEFA fraction, rather than the specific fatty acid composition.
+Conclusions: Total NEFA concentration was a strong predictor of lower beta-cell function over 6 years.
+Our results suggest that the association with beta-cell function is due to the absolute size of the serum NEFA fraction, rather than the specific fatty acid composition.

 <!-- outline